-After the post goes live, I then update my Reel Substance and Master List pages to then have cross-links back to the blog post, as well as update my Reel Librarians Pinterest boards.
+After the post goes live, I then update my Reel Substance and Master List pages to then have cross-links back to the blog post.
 On average, anywhere from 4-10 hours of prep time goes into one film analysis post.
 So if you’ve ever wondered why I don’t do film analysis posts every.single.week, this post might help explain that.
 I love love love researching reel librarians, as well as updating this blog/site hybrid to showcase that love, but it does take serious commitment and hard work.
 But it’s all worth it to me in the end.
 I hope it is worth it to you, as well, dear reader.

 And… the final stage?

 My mom reads my posts and emails me about any typos and corrections I need to make. 😉 Love you, Mom. ♥